Steve Mason (musician)

-Steve Mason is a Scottish guitarist, singer, writer, and activist.
+Steve Mason (born 17 April 1975) is a Scottish guitarist, singer, writer, and activist.
 He came to prominence in the late 90s as the lead singer and one of the founding members of The Beta Band.
 Mason created King Biscuit Time as a side project during his time in The Beta Band, and then took the name again after the group split in 2004.
 After a diversion as Black Affair, Mason began his solo career in 2009.

 He has now released five solo albums, as well as collaborations with Denis Bovell and Martin Duffy.